-Mr. Vidalis was born in 1954.
+He was born in 1954.
 He holds a BA in Government from Harvard University and an MBA from the Harvard Graduate School of Business Administration.
 He worked at Owens Corning (1981-1998), where he served as President of the Global Composites and Insulation Business Units.
-Furthermore, he was Chief Operating Officer (1998-2001) and Chief Executive Officer (2001-2011) of the S&B Industrial Minerals Group.
+Furthermore, he was Chief Operating Officer (1998-2001) and Chief Executive Officer (2001-2011) of the S&B Industrial Minerals Group, where he served on the Board of Directors for 15 years.
+He is a non-executive member of the Board of Directors of TITAN CEMENT COMPANY S.A. and of Future Pipe Industries.
 He was a member of the Board of Directors of the Hellenic Federation of Enterprises (SEV) from 2006 to 2016 as well as founder and Chairman of the SEV Business Council for Sustainable Development from 2008 to 2016.
-He is an executive member of the Board of Directors of the TITAN Group.
-He has been a member of the Board of Directors of the Issuer since May 2014.
+He has been a Member of the Board of Directors of the Issuer since May 2014.